lablup/backend.ai/docs/install/development-setup.rst

    at the same time because docker container in different environments use the same TCP ports of the host system.
 Use ``docker-compose`` command to stop the current environment and start another to switch between environments.
+   Please do not forget to specify ``-p <ENVID>`` option to ``docker-compose`` commands to distinguish different environments.

-By default, it pulls the docker images for our standard Python kernel and TensorFlow CPU-only kernel.
+By default, the script pulls the docker images for our standard Python kernel and TensorFlow CPU-only kernel.
 To try out other images, you have to pull them manually afterwards.